disk91/stm32-it-sdk/Doc/gnss.md

 	    );
 	}
 }

+associate the callback structure / fonction with:

+gnss_addTriggerCallBack(&gnssEventCallback);

 ```
 It is really important to have short processing inside the callback as it have to finished before the next GPS NMEA storm to reduce the risk of loosing NMEA frames.
 If you need a long processing (over 600ms) it is recommanded to reduce the positionning rate or stop the gnss.